If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 If you love winter adventures like sledding, cross-country skiing, or snowshoeing, this is the perfect time to visit.

-The park’s warming hut offers rentals for toboggans, skis, and snowshoes – plus lessons if you’re new to it all.
+The parkβs warming hut offers rentals for toboggans, skis, and snowshoes – plus lessons if youβre new to it all.
+They also offer hot drinks, homemade soup, or a hearty stews to refuel and warm your soul. π

 Visiting Blackwater Falls State Park

+Have I convinced you to add Blackwater Falls State Park to your bucket list yet?
 If you’re starting to plan a trip, let me make it a little easier for you.

-Let’s look at the logistics, such as how to get there, where to stay, and places to eat.
+Let’s look at the logistics, such as how to get there, where to stay, and places to eat. π

 How to Get There